prakashgithubnew/CoreJava/CoreJavaPractise/variableandminors/readme.md

 Class Variables or Static Variable within class
 ----------------------------------------------
-Need not to initialize during declaration
+Need not to initialize during declaration.They will take default values.
 Since there are static variable which means specific to class and hence for all instances value will be shared same